-Petit theft crimes for shoplifting are the most commonly prosecuted crimes in the State of Florida.
+Petit theft crimes for shoplifting are the most commonly prosecuted crimes in Florida.
 The criminal offense of shoplifting or retail theft can be charged as either a misdemeanor (“petit theft”) or a felony (“grand theft”).

-Any theft offense whether a misdemeanor or a felony is considered a “crime of dishonesty” or an impeachable offense.
-In many of these case, an innocent mistake can turn into a criminal accusation even for a person with no prior criminal record.
+Any theft offense, whether a misdemeanor or a felony, is considered a “crime of dishonesty” or an impeachable offense.
+In many cases, an innocent mistake can become a criminal accusation even for a person with no prior criminal record.

-We are experienced in working with women to defend them against an accusation of shoplifting or petit theft in Hillsborough County, Pasco County, Pinellas County, Polk County, Hernando County and Manatee County, FL.
+We are experienced in working with women to defend them against an accusation of shoplifting or petit theft in Hillsborough County, Pasco County, Pinellas County, Polk County, Hernando County, and Manatee County, FL.

-Click here for more information on Shoplifting / Petit Theft / Petit Theft (less than $300).
+Click here for more information on Shoplifting / Petit Theft / Petit Theft (less than $750).

 Shoplifting or Retail Theft Penalties

-The maximum penalty for a retail theft or shoplifting accusation depends on the value of the item taken.
+The maximum penalty for retail theft or shoplifting accusation depends on the item’s value.

-- If the value of the item taken was less than $100, then the offense will be charged as a petit theft in the second degree which is punishable by up to sixty (60) days in the county jail and a $500 fine plus court costs.
+- less than $100, then the offense will be charged as a petit theft in the second degree, which is punishable by up to sixty (60) days in the county jail and a $500 fine plus court costs;

-- If the value of the item taken is more than $300, then the offense will be charged as a petit theft in the first degree which is punishable by up to 12 months (364 days) in the county jail and a $1,000.00 fine.
+- more than $750, then the offense will be charged as a petit theft in the first degree, which is punishable by up to 12 months (364 days) in the county jail and a $1,000.00 fine.

-In these cases, the charity, non-profit or business will often hire an attorney to pursue a civil lawsuit to recover restitution under the civil theft statute in either state or federal court.
+In these cases, the charity, non-profit organization, or business often hires an attorney to pursue a civil lawsuit to recover restitution under the civil theft statute in either state or federal court.